Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Fingers are standout digits found on the front limbs of most four-legged vertebrates, particularly those with handy limbs like humans and other primates.

 Most animals with four limbs have five fingers, and if they are shorter than the metacarpals (the bones in the palm), we call them toes.
-On the flip side, if they are notably long, we call them fingers.
+On the flip side, we call them fingers if they are long.

-In humans, these fingers are bendy and opposable, making them essential for feeling things and pulling off delicate movements.
+These fingers can bend and are opposable in humans, making them essential for feeling things and pulling off delicate movements.
 This flexibility is a big deal for the hands, helping us grab and handle stuff with finesse.

 Finger Anatomy, Parts, Names & Diagram